ahung1709/project-4-attractions/README.md

 * Other models
     * Add location model to allow users to choose the city, province/state, country, continent
     * Add itinerary model to allow users to add attractions to their itinerary
-    * Add review and favorites and review model to allow users to review attractions and add attractions to favorites
+    * Add review and favorite model to allow users to review attractions and add attractions to favorites
 * Other features
     * Allow users to change theme of the app
     * Add messaging function between users to share their experience